yablochko8/color-finder-semantic-search/COOKBOOK.md

 For our color data we're going to need the following columns:

-- id (bigserial)
+- id (number is good for us here)
-- created_at (timestamp, default to now() - may be useful later if expanding the list)
+- created_at (timestamp defaulting to now() - may be useful later if expanding the list)
-- name (string - in this case we want to make sure we don't allow duplicate names)
+- name (unique string - we don't want duplicate names pointing at different colors)
 - hex (string)
-- is_good_name (boolean, default false)
+- is_good_name (boolean defaulting to false)
 - embedding_openai_1536 vector(1536)

-So here's the SQL:
+Here's the SQL:

 ```sql
 create table public.colors (